secretstartups/handbook/people-group/learning-and-development/linkedin-learning/index.html.md

 #### Why should you try a Walk and Learn?

 1. Some team members might feel like their weeks are too busy to build in time for learning, or that professional development falls off their priority list.
 We hope this initiative helps team members think creatively about how they can make time for learning
-1. Auditory learners might feel that LinkedIn learning isn't a good fit for them, since courses are often created with video.
+1. Auditory learners might feel that LinkedIn Learning isn't a good fit for them, since courses are often created with video.
 The `audio-only` download option can help remove the added distraction of video and let learners focus just on listening

 #### Walk and Learn Goals